-If all issues concerning divorce, child support, equitable division of assets, alimony, visitation and other issues are resolved between the parties, the earliest possible date for a nominal divorce (a nominal divorce is a non-contested divorce in which everything is agreed to) is approximately seventy days after the plaintiff files a complaint for divorce.
-If the matter is set down as uncontested, then an automatic court date, "the Nominal Divorce Hearing", will be set by the clerk approximately seventy days after filing.
+If all issues concerning divorce, child support, equitable division of assets, alimony, visitation and other issues are resolved between the parties, the earliest possible date for a nominal divorce (a nominal divorce is a non-contested divorce in which everything is agreed to) is approximately sixty five days after the plaintiff files a complaint for divorce.
+If the matter is set down as uncontested, then an automatic court date, “the Nominal Divorce Hearing”, will be set by the clerk approximately seventy days after filing.

 In the event that one party does not want to go forward on that sixty five day nominal hearing then the case will not go forward on the nominal date and will be set for additional conferences and potentially the discovery process.
 The case may eventually culminate with a trial.
 Contested divorces typically resolve in 6 - 10 months.
 Some Rhode Island Divorce cases go on longer then a year.

-The divorce cannot become finalized until, at a minimum, ninety days after the parties attend the nominal court hearing.
-In the event that the parties do not go to court and resolve the matter at the nominal court date, then the divorce could take up to one year or potentially more.
+The RI divorce cannot become finalized until, at a minimum, ninety days after the parties attend the nominal court hearing.
+In the event that the parties do not go to Providence Family Court and resolve the matter at the divorce nominal court date, then the divorce could take up to one year or potentially more.
 Please call David Slepkow at 401-437-1100 for a free initial consult.

 In Rhode Island you do not need to prove fault grounds in order to obtain an absolute divorce.
 All you need to do is prove irreconcilable differences led to the irremediable breakdown of the marriage in order to get a divorce.
 This is what we call a “no fault” divorce in legal parlance.
 In other words, if either party wants to terminate the marriage, then that party can get a divorce so long as the other jurisdictional requirements in Rhode Island are met.